HedgehogeForge/PowerBi/README.md

 * **Power BI Service**: This is a cloud-based platform where you can publish and share your reports with others.
 It's like a central hub where everyone can access and collaborate on reports.

 * **Power BI Mobile**: This is a mobile app that lets you view and interact with your reports on the go.
 It's like having your reports in your pocket, so you can access them anytime, anywhere.

+### General Workflow in Power BI
+Here's a breakdown of the Power BI workflow, along with some extra info:

+Power BI is a great tool for turning data into clear and insightful reports.
+Here's how it generally works:

+1. **Connect to your data:** You start by using Power BI Desktop to connect to your data.
+This data could be in a spreadsheet, a database, or even online.
+It's like gathering all the ingredients you need for a recipe.

+2. **Transform and model the data:** Next, you use Power BI Desktop to clean up and organize your data.
+This might involve removing errors, filling in missing information, or creating relationships between different sets of data.
+It's like prepping your ingredients before you start cooking.

+3. **Create visualizations and reports:** Now, you can start creating charts, graphs, and other visuals to represent your data.
+You can also combine these visuals into interactive reports that tell a story.
+It's like using your ingredients to create a delicious meal.

+4. **Publish the report to the Power BI service:** Once you're happy with your report, you can publish it to the Power BI service, which is a website where you can share your reports with others.
+It's like sharing your recipe with friends and family.

+5. **Distribute and manage reports in the Power BI service:** In the Power BI service, you can share your reports with specific people or groups, and you can also manage how your reports are accessed and used.
+It's like making sure everyone gets to enjoy your delicious meal.

+The Power BI service also has some extra features:

+* **Dashboards:** You can create dashboards that provide a high-level overview of your key metrics and insights.
+It's like having a summary of all your recipes in one place.

+* **Apps:** You can bundle related reports and dashboards into apps, making it easier for people to find and use the information they need.
+It's like creating a cookbook with all your favorite recipes.

+Power BI is a powerful tool that can help you turn your data into actionable insights.
+By following this workflow, you can create reports that are both informative and engaging.